Variation Free Approach for Molecular Density Functional Theory: Data-driven Stochastic Optimization: Variation free method

 \subsubsection{Particle Swarm Optimization (PSO)}

 Genetic algorithms today are one of the most popular tools for solving optimization problems.
-However, their use is not without its drawbacks.
-The solution converges to the optimum only after a large number of calculations, while it is not guaranteed that the minimum will be global.
+However, using this is not without its drawbacks.
+The solution converges to the optimum only after a large number of evaluations, while it is not guaranteed that the minimum will be the global.
 There is no clear criterion for stopping in case of insufficient mutation, the solution can be in a local minimum for a very long time, monotonic convergence is not guaranteed.
 All this leads to the emergence of new, more developed GA, the use of GA in conjunction with other algorithms, as well as the development of new stochastic approaches.

 Particle Swarm Optimization is one such approach which was constructed on the base of GA.
 It was first developed in 1995 by Kennedy, Eberhart and Shi \cite{Kennedy1995ParticleOptimization} to study the behavior of a swarm of insects or schools of fish that move around space in search of food.
 Later it was simplified and applied to solve various optimization problems \cite{Banks2007ADevelopment}.
 Let us consider this method in more detail, using the terminology from \cite{Onwunalu2009DevelopmentDevelopment}.